Intelicer/FoodWaste/README.md

 ## How to run the project

-[//]: # (TODO: Describe how to run your project here.
-What is the main class?
-What is the main method?
-What is the input and output of the program?
-What is the expected behaviour of the program?)

-The code runs from the Main.java
+The code runs from the FoodWasteApp.java
-### More Coming Soon

 ## How to run the tests

-[//]: # (TODO: Describe how to run the tests here.)
+Open the test class you want to run in the folder src/test/java There will be 4 classes.
+Select the class you want to run the test for and click run.

 ## References
 [//]: # (TODO: Include references here, if any.
 For example, if you have used code from the course book, include a reference to the chapter.